Edit on GitHub Ask developers in the Community

 0Log Type

-10 = Rejected.
+10 = Rejected

-1 = Accepted.
+1 = Accepted

 IOX Single Frame Log Data (0x1D)

 Sent from the IOX to the GO device when the IOX wants to create a log that can fit into a single CAN frame.
+Rate limit is 100 logs per 10 minutes, for each distinct data ID.
+If you exceed the rate limit, the GO device will stop taking data from the IOX.

 Payload